hdrahman/Jane-Street-Real-Time-Market-Data-Forecasting/README.md

 R-Score using only top relevant features:

 20: 0.8409

 25: 0.8426

 30: 0.8397

 35: 0.8349

 40: 0.8386

-Then, I used Binary search to find the actual max:
+Then, I used Binary search to find the max with 23 op features and R score fo 0.8432.

 correlation filtered(0.1):